ExtremeNetworksSA/-DEPRECATED--XIQ_Wing_location_migration/readme.md

 ```
 --noaplog
 ```
-This flag will suppress the log messages that are normally created when devices do no have a floor assigned to them in their config.
+This flag will suppress the log messages that are normally created when devices do not have a floor assigned to them in their config.
 If you typically do not assign a floor to the device the log file could fill up with warning messages about APs not being set to a floor and the script assigning them to 'floor1'.

 ## requirements